Skip to main content

 Create a versioned bucket

-Rclone is capable of most operations on versioned buckets, but it cannot create them.
-Use the AWS CLI to create versioned buckets.
+Rclone can perform most operations on versioned buckets, but it cannot create them.
+Use the AWS CLI to create a versioned bucket:

 1. Create a bucket.
 Replace [BUCKET-NAME] with your bucket name and [AVAILABILITY-ZONE] with your AZ in uppercase, exactly as shown in the AZ list.